wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.1.1 - Released on 26 May 2026 =
+= 3.1.1 - Released on 29 June 2026 =
-* New : Compatibility with latest WC ( 10.7.0 ) and WP ( 7.0 )
+* Security: Fixed a vulnerability that could allow unauthorized file deletion.
-* New : UI/UX dashboard layout changes
+* Security: Improved validation and access control for AJAX file operations.
-* New : UI/UX Membership templates changes
+* New: Compatibility with latest WC ( 10.9.1 ) and WP ( 7.0 )